locationtech/geomesa/docs/tutorials/broadcast-join.rst

        layer.bindPopup(feature.properties.popupContent);
     }

-Afterwards, this simple HTML will load a leaflet with the data.
+Afterwards, this simple HTML will load a Leaflet map with the data.

 .. code-block:: html